outsinre/outsinre.github.com/_posts/2016-05-06-cloudflare-https.md

 If DNS is the phone book of the Internet, DNSSEC is the protocol that ensures that a number in the phone book actually belongs to the contact listed.
 DNSSEC uses cryptographic signatures to verify that the DNS records returned for a domain are untampered.

 If your domain registrar support DNSSEC, please turn on DNSSEC on Cloudflare DNS tab.

+# Last but trivial

+As shown above, to turn on HTTPS, we just tune a few settings, leaving the GitHub page sources untouched.

+But we should at least change the *url* variable in *_config.yml* to its HTTPS version.

+# GitHub CDN vs Cloudflare CDN

+Without Cloudflare, GitHub supports CDN as well and default GitHub page acces time is trivial.
+However, Cloudflare offers extra HTTPS service.

 # Refs